Over the Hedge: Accolades

-Possible sequel
+Future

 In May 2007, DreamWorks Animation CEO Jeffrey Katzenberg said that Over the Hedge would not receive a sequel due to its box office performance, saying that "It was close.
 An almost."
-In October 2010, an article explaining the possibility of a sequel was posted on the official Over the Hedge blog, saying that if a sequel failed to perform as well financially as the first film, DreamWorks could lose money on the project:The Over the Hedge film cost about $100 million to make (with allocated overhead included) [...]
+In October 2010, Michael Fry, co-creator of Over the Hedge, explained the chances of a sequel on the strip's blog:

+The Over the Hedge film cost about $100 million to make (with allocated overhead included) [...]
 In the end the film nets about $50 million.
 Not bad.
-But it’s not the $300-$400 million that Shrek netted.
+But it's not the $300-$400 million that Shrek netted.

-Now let’s say you want to make Hedge II.
+Now let's say you want to make Hedge II.
 First off, you have to actually pay the actors this time.
 They did the first one for a fraction of their usual rates with the hope that there would be a sequel and they could cash in.
 That adds about $20 million to the budget.
 Now your margin is pretty slim.
-If the second film doesn’t perform as well as the first you could actually lose money.
-So, when you have the choice of doing Madagascar III (Mad II nets $200 million) and Hedge II, that’s no choice at all.
+If the second film doesn't perform as well as the first you could actually lose money.
+So, when you have the choice of doing Madagascar III (Mad II nets $200 million) and Hedge II, that's no choice at all.

-Combine this with the fact that DWA is a small studio that makes 2 to 3 movie per year [sic] and the choice becomes even easier.
+Combine this with the fact that DWA is a small studio that makes 2 to 3 [movies] per year and the choice becomes even easier.
 A larger studio could make Hedge II and amortize the potiential [sic] risk across 20-30 movies instead of just 3. [...]
 In the end, the only hope for Hedge II or a Hedge TV show is if DWA is bought by a large studio.
 Which will happen eventually.
 Eventually being defined as a long, long time.

+Fry reiterated this in 2013, noting that the financial risk for DreamWorks was "just too high."

+Legacy

+The atmospheric phenomenon called STEVE was named after the hedge that divides the animals’ forest from a new housing development.